 Irv Eisen began playing the tuba in junior high school, continued through high school and received a Bachelor's Degree in Music from the University of Missouri at St. Louis.
 In the late 1960's early 1970's he studied with the principal tuba players in the St. Louis and New Orleans symphonies.
 He played for a while in a club on Bourbon St. and later freelanced in St. Louis.
 Recently retired as a computer systems manager for Duke University, Irv plays with the the TTQ and the

 Decatur Street Beat dixieland band.

-As a child, Paul Gramann, euphonium, played the piano, clarinet (briefly), and trombone before switching to euphonium in high school and tuba for one college football season.
-In 1998, after almost 18 years of withdrawal, Paul kicked off his mid-life crisis by buying a sporty euphonium.
-He currently enjoys tooting his horn regularly with the TTQ, various "Red Kettle" bands during the Christmas season and other occasional ensembles.
+In 1998, after almost 18 years of withdrawal, Paul Gramann, kicked off his mid-life crisis by buying a sporty euphonium.
+He currently enjoys tooting his "euph" regularly with the TTQ and his tuba with the Durham Community Concert Band.
+He plays with various "Red Kettle" bands during the Christmas season and other occasional ensembles that will have him.
 Paul is married with two grown children and pays the bills with his day job as an engineer at IBM.